crystal9210/crystal9210/README.md

 ### 2. I first came into contact with computers in May of my first year of college, and I have been self-taught in the IT area, including programming, for 1-2 years.

-### 3.more details: I am interested in and studying a wide range of fields including low layers, security, software development in general, AI, data science, computer science, etc.
+### 3.more details: I am interested in and enthusiastically studying a wide range of fields including low layers, security, software development in general, AI, data science, computer science, etc.

 ### 4. my vision: